jxmked/Script-Thing/Random Activities/README.md

-# Java Activities
+# Random Activities

-> Here is some Java Activites that I found on the internet
+> Here is some Activites Written in random Languages that I
-> and interesting to do.
+> found on the internet and interesting to do.

 ___I don't like including my school activities___